anish2604/anish2604/README.md

 - 🔭 I’m working on **MERN Stack Web Development**
 - 🌱 I’m currently practicing Competitive Coding
 - 👯 I’m looking to collaborate on Web Development Projects
-- 🥅 2021 Goals: Build more projects and take parts in Coding Contests and Hackathons
+- 🥅 2021 Goals: Build more projects and take parts in Coding Contests and Hackathon
 - 💬 Ask me about **Web Development**

 <br>